No, direct mail isn’t dead.

 Sales letter template

-Phew, I know that’s a lot to take in, so here’s an easy-to-use sales page format based on the strategies I outlined today.
+Phew, I know that’s a lot to take in, so here’s an easy-to-use sales letter format based on the strategies I outlined today.

 - A headline that catches the customer’s attention.